Poournisha/MCKFoods/SETUP_GUIDE.md

 **Important**: Register with these credentials as the first user to become admin.

+### 3. Google Sign-In (Optional)

+Enable Google OAuth for easier user registration and login:

+1. **Follow the setup guide**: See `GOOGLE_AUTH_SETUP.md` for detailed instructions
+2. **Configure Google Cloud Console**: Create OAuth credentials
+3. **Enable in Supabase**: Add Google as an authentication provider
+4. **Test**: Users can sign up/login with their Google accounts

+**Benefits**:
+- One-click registration and login
+- No password to remember
+- Secure authentication via Google
+- First Google user also gets admin privileges

 ## 🗄️ Database Information

 Your database is already set up with: